bad63r/C/README.md

-# Projects in C progrmaming language
+# Projects in C programming language